nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 * VectorSearchPageProvider
 * StringListPageProvider

-### VectorSearchPageProvider • "simple-vector-search" PageProvider Contribution
+### VectorSearchPageProvider • "VectorSearchPP" PageProvider Contribution

 > [!NOTE]
 > This page provider is a copy of the same PageProvider found in [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector).